Dashboard — Signet Docs

 Design Tokens

-Tokens are CSS custom properties defined in packages/cli/dashboard/src/app.css.
+Tokens are CSS custom properties defined in surfaces/dashboard/src/app.css.
 Dark theme is the default; light activates via data-theme="light" on <html>.

 Never hardcode hex colors.
 Always use token variables: